 Bachelor of Science in Nursing

 The School of Nursing at Murray State University offers a program leading to the BACCALAUREATE DEGREE in nursing.
 Graduates are prepared for beginning levels of professional nurse practice and will have met the educational requirements for eligibility to write the state board licensing examination for registered nurses.
 The content of the program provides a foundation for continuing education and advanced study.
-The program is approved by the Kentucky Board of Nursing and is accredited by the Commission on Collegiate Nursing Education.
-The Nurse Anesthesia program is accredited by the Council on Accreditation of Nurse Anesthesia Education Programs.
+The program is approved by the Kentucky Board of Nursing The Nurse Anesthesia program is accredited by the Council on Accreditation of Nurse Anesthesia Education Programs.
 In addition to the university admission requirements applicants must be formally admitted to the nursing program following completion of eligibility requirements

 The Academic Standards and Admissions Committee of the School of Nursing make recommendations regarding admission into the nursing program at Murray State University to the dean of the school.
 Admission is based on an evaluation of the applicant's ability and preparation as reflected by GPA and completion of required prerequisite courses.
 Enrollment is limited and selection is made based upon the highest GPA among those eligible to apply.
 Students are admitted into nursing spring and fall semesters.